EBIvariation/eva-sub-cli/docs/how_to_submit.md

 ### Shallow validation
 If you are working with large VCF files and find that validation takes a very long time, you can add the argument `--shallow` to the command, which will validate only the first 10,000 lines in each VCF.
-Note that running shallow validation will **not** be sufficient for actual submission.
+Note that running shallow validation will **not** be sufficient for actual submission but will allow you to identify most validation concerns without long run time.

 ### VCF files and reference FASTA
 These can be provided either in the metadata file directly, or on the command line using the `--vcf_files` and